CedLebQlik/qlik-embed-classic-app-react/README.md

 ## Execution

-Launch `npm run dev` to start the webapp?
+Launch `npm run dev` to start the webapp.